Integer decomposition property of polytopes: Abstract

 \section{Abstract}

-We study the integer decomposition property of lattice polytopes associated with the $n$-dimensional smooth complete fans with at most $n+3$ rays.
-Using the classification of smooth complete fans by Kleinschmidt and Batyrev and a reduction to lower dimensional polytopes we prove the integer decomposition property for lattice polytopes in this setting.
+We study the integer decomposition property of lattice polytopes associated to $n$-dimensional smooth complete fans with at most $n+3$ rays.
+Using the classification of smooth complete fans by Kleinschmidt and Batyrev and a reduction to lower dimensional polytopes, we prove the integer decomposition property for lattice polytopes in this setting.